brian-chilin/nextcloud_writeup/README.md

   - `brian@nas1:~$ sudo nano /1tbarray/nextcloud/app/config/config.php`:
   - https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/config_sample_php_parameters.html
     - `trusted-domains` was tweaked rather early appending `nextcloud.brian2002.com` to the array
-    - the following four were added after I was trying to log in and would hit a 'authorize browser' button and be left hanging on a spinning loading circle
+    - the following four were added after I was trying to log in and would hit a 'authorize browser' button and be left hanging on a spinning loading circle:
 ```
   'trusted_proxies' =>
   array (